ifrunistuttgart/RL_CrossCountrySoaring/README.md

 pandas (1.1.3) and
 matplotlib (3.4.3).

-To register the gilder module in your virtual environment, navigate to the folder *<parent_folder>/rl_ccs_sources/* and run
+To register the gilder module in your virtual environment, navigate to this folder and run
 ```
-pip install -r glider
+pip install -e glider
 ```

 ### Credits
 If you like to use our work in an academic context please cite:

+> Link to Paper(s)